 Crested geckos are one of only six species and two subspecies of the genus Rhacodactylus.
 Indigenous to New Caledonia, an island group located northeast of Australia in the southern Pacific Ocean, the geckos are found mostly on the Isle of Pines.
 French naturalist Alphone Guichenot first discovered and described Rhacodactylus ciliatus in 1866.
 It was later thought to have become extinct.
 However, on an expedition by Robert Seipp in 1994 and a subsequent trip the same year by Philippe de Vosjoli, the crested gecko was rediscovered (Seipp and Henkel, 2000; de Vosjoli and Fast, 1999).

 In the wild, crested geckos inhabit tropical lowland rain forests kept cool and humid by the moist Pacific Ocean trade winds.
 They can be found in the canopy zones of treetops 10 to 50 feet above the forest floor (Seipp and Henkel, 2000).
-Crested geckos are nocturnal, sleeping during the daytime and forging for food at night.
+Crested geckos are largely crepuscular, active at dawn and dusk, sleeping during the daytime and foraging for food at night.
 Agile and equipped with adhesive toe and tail pads, crested geckos seeking out nectar, fruit and insects can easily transverse tree branches.

 These geckos have interesting skin.
 It is covered with tiny, smooth scales that are soft and feel like suede.
 Although the skin appears fragile, it is very tough and protective.
 It will not tear when the gecko is handled.
 Crested geckos can darken their color for camouflage under certain physical and physiological conditions.
 A gecko sheds its skin when it’s outgrown the old one; it pulls the skin off and swallows it.